scp-079/screen/pages/etc/classes.md

 ## Euclid

-In the actual use of the bot entities created by the source code of these projects, any unauthorized or improper use will have a global impact on all bots, so the service custodian should strictly control the group to which the bots are joined.
+In the actual use of the bot entities created by the source code of these projects, any unauthorized or improper use will have a global impact on all bots, so the service custodian should strictly control the groups to which the bots are joined.
 Malicious groups are prohibited from gaining access.
 These projects may adjust and add functions as appropriate based on requests from users.

 Euclid projects: